Last Updated: 26 August 2022

-Kicking off your shoes and feeling the sand between your toes on some of Portugal’s finest golden beaches is an unforgettable experience.
+Feeling warm sand between your toes on Portugal’s finest golden beaches is an unforgettable experience.

 But you can work up quite an appetite!
 Fortunately, the Algarve boasts some of Portugal’s best cuisine.
 Tickle your taste buds with these three classic dishes when you’re next in the Algarve region.

-Sardines are such an important part of local culture that they play a role in local festivals.
-In February, the picturesque village of Carvoeiro celebrates Carnival.
-Families cram together (like sardines!) as they join processions of giant sardine floats winding their way through cobbled streets.
-Or if you’re staying in the area in early to mid-August, join the locals as they celebrate the Sardine Festival in Portimão.
+Sardines are an important part of local culture and play a key role in local festivals.
+Every February, the picturesque village of Carvoeiro celebrates Carnival.
+Families cram together (like sardines!) and join processions of giant sardine floats winding their way through cobbled streets.

 Chicken Piri Piri